DuncanRuns/FSG115-Macro/README.md

 ### Q: Macro is stuck and won't search for a new seed!

 A: This could happen for various reasons.
 One known one is usage of the mod "kypton", please remove krypton from your mods folder if this happens.
-If it continues to happen after removing krypton, please open a ticket or contact me on discord (Duncan#1627).
+If it continues to happen after removing krypton, please open an issue or contact me on discord (Duncan#1627).